willakat/toysm/README.md

 You may have noticed that something slightly different is happening between state_2 and the FinalState.
 Here the EqualsTransition is created explicitly in order to pass in an "action" argument.
-This action is simply a reference to function that will be called whenever the StateMachine follows this Transition.
+This action is simply a function reference that will be called whenever the StateMachine follows this Transition.

 So what we've accomplished here is to describe a StateMachine